Markvanderuit/dual_hierarchy_tsne/README.md

   cmake ..
   make
 ```
-Mote that, on the very first run of any application including the built libraries, CUDA's compute cache is still being built for FAISS.
+Note that, on the very first run of any application including the built libraries, CUDA's compute cache is still being built for FAISS.
 The KNN search hence may take a very long time on a first run.

 ## Usage